About MRI scan of the elbow

 - sports- or trauma-related injury

-In some centres, you may be examined in the MRI machine, especially designed for extremities.
+In some centers, you may be examined in the MRI machine, specially designed for extremities.
 Do you want to know what does the Extremity MRI look like and why it may be more suitable for you?
 Read more.